-For each third-cycle student an individual study plan is set up.
-The individual study plan describes the individual set-up of the studies.
-The individual study plan is revised and followed up yearly in accordance with the routines that are established at BTH.
-The study plan is to show in a convincing way how the goals for the third-cycle student's studies can be attained within the available time period.
+An individual study plan is drawn up for each doctoral student1.
+The individual study plan describes the individual structure of the education.
+The individual study plan is revised and followed up annually in accordance with the routines established at BTH.
+The study plan should convincingly demonstrate how the objectives of the doctoral student's doctoral education can be achieved within the available time.